 How Often Should You Trim Your Dog’s Nails?

 If you can hear your dog’s nails clicking when they walk across the floor, they are long enough to be trimmed.
-If they are starting to curl at the ends or tearing your skin when your dog jumps up, your dog is overdo for their pedicure.
+If they are starting to curl at the ends or tearing your skin when your dog jumps up, your dog is overdue for their pedicure.

 But how often can you expect to have to trim your dog’s nails?